 Keysearch – If you’re not researching key words for SEO purposes then you’re doing it wrong.
 Most bloggers (including myself) neglect SEO and trust me when I say the sooner you start the better.
 This tool is easily the best investment I’ve made for my blog so far.
 Use this code to receive 20% off: KSDISC

 Digital Nomad Wannabe – This site is packed full of extremely helpful and detailed advice for beginners and also those who have been blogging for a while.
-I have seriously learned so much from Sharon who now has a book out about how to make money from blogging.
+I have seriously learned so much from Sharon who now has it all in her book.
 If I want to improve my blogging this is the first site I go to.